opendp.extras.mbi package#

 When

-, budget is further reduced by the proportion of columns with missing keys or cuts.
-That is, when all columns have keys, thenoneway_split
+unkeyed, budget is further reduced by the proportion of columns with missing keys or cuts.
+That is, when all columns have keys, thenoneway_splitis zero, and when no columns have keys, thenoneway_splitis one-half.

 - class opendp.extras.mbi.ContingencyTable(keys, cuts, marginals, model, thresholds=<factory>)[source]#